ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

   }
   ```

-- Ballerina allows shadowing only variables that belong to the module-scope.
-A bug in the compiler that resulted in some illegal variable shadowing scenarios not being detected has been fixed.
+- Fixed a bug in the compiler that resulted in some illegal variable shadowing scenarios not being detected.
+Ballerina allows shadowing only variables that belong to the module scope

   ```ballerina
   function fn(int y, int z) returns int {